convto/protowire/README.md

 # protowire

 This is a binary unmarshaler with wire encoding that I made for learning purposes.
-The specification of the wire is as follows
+DO NOT USE production！ The specification of the wire is as follows

 - https://developers.google.com/protocol-buffers/docs/encoding